AndersGroengaard/pyfoil/README.md

 * Load a datasheet with a timeseries of wind speeds and angles of attacks, and find the best performing airfoil in terms of lift-to-drag ratio.

-NB: WORK IN PROGRESS -> Trying to salvage this project from some old local storage at the moment, but will have the full GUI up at some point, hopefully with some improvements :-)
-I would like to turn this into a full Python package at some point

 Currently, the main window looks like this: